Lifetime allowance: is paying a tax charge such a bad thing?

 Of course, an individual may choose to stop paying into their pension in the hope of avoiding the lifetime allowance charge: “Why would I want to give the tax man more of my money?”.
 But is this best course of action?

-Macauley lives in England, is a 40% taxpayer aged 55 with pensionable earnings of £80,000.
-Over and above their salary, he receives performance related bonuses each year, the first 50% of which is also pensionable.
+Macauley lives in England, he's a 40% taxpayer aged 55 with pensionable earnings of £80,000.
+Over and above his salary, he receives performance related bonuses each year, the first 50% of which is also pensionable.
 These bonuses have been £20,000 a year over the last 5 years.
 Macauley plans to retire at age 60 and is thinking of opting out of his employer’s scheme.
 His employer currently pays 8% contributions as standard and employee contributions are matched 1 for 1 to a maximum of a further 6% of contributions.
 His current pension pot is £920,000.

-|Macauley opts out||Macauley stays in the scheme|
+|Macauley opts out||Macauley stays in the scheme

 Employer contribution only (8%)

-|Macauley stays in the scheme|
+|Macauley stays in the scheme

 Employer + employee contribution (14% + 6%)